Alioth4J/corneast/README.md

 # Corneast
-Corneast is a distributed token middleware.
+Corneast is an AP distributed token middleware.

 ## Modules
 - corneast-client